68656c6c/homepage/content/post/Tailscale in an Alpine Linux LXC in Proxmox.md

 ```bash
 /etc/init.d/tailscale start
 ```
+or
 ```bash
 /usr/sbin/tailscaled --state=/var/lib/tailscale/tailscaled.state --port 41641
 ```

-You can then make it available through SSH or even an ACL tag if you have it configured (Which I heavily recommend doing):
+You can then make it available through SSH or even an [ACL](https://tailscale.com/kb/1018/acls) tag if you have it configured (Which I heavily recommend doing):

 ```bash
 tailscale up --ssh
 ```
+or
 ```bash
 tailscale up --ssh --advertise-tags=tag:
 ```